MartinChavez/Javascript/README.md

 Javascript : Test-Driven Learning
 ================

-A project aimed to help the user master Javascript with a test-driven approach.
-Each unit contains an annotated tutorial on the code and the ability to run Unit Tests to verify the expected behavior.
+This project is aimed to help the user further study Javascript with a test-driven approach.
+Each unit contains an annotated tutorial and a platform where you can test your understanding of the topic.

 Topics
 ================